GEOS-DEV/GEOS/src/coreComponents/fileIO/schema/docs/WellControls.rst

 injectionStream      real64_array               {-1}     Global component densities for the injection stream
 name                 string                     required A name is required for any non-unique nodes
 referenceElevation   real64                     required Reference elevation where BHP control is enforced
+surfacePressure      real64                     0        Surface pressure used to compute volumetric rates when surface conditions are used
+surfaceTemperature   real64                     0        Surface temperature used to compute volumetric rates when surface conditions are used
 targetBHP            real64                     required Target bottom-hole pressure
 targetPhaseName      string                              Name of the target phase
 targetPhaseRate      real64                     0        Target phase volumetric rate